The Structured Products Law Review: USA

 - firms should monitor the sale of these products in a manner that is reasonably designed to ensure that each product is recommended only to a customer who understands the essential features of the product and for whom the product is suitable.

-In addition, in its 2019 Risk Monitoring and Examination Priorities Letter, FINRA indicated that firms should expect that FINRA will review for compliance regarding its ongoing areas of focus, specifically referencing obligations related to suitability determinations, including with respect to recommendations relating to complex products.
+In addition, FINRA highlighted in its 2021 Report on FINRA's Examination and Risk Monitoring Program that, '[a]s always', it remains focused on reviewing member firms' communications relating to complex products.
+In its 2019 Risk Monitoring and Examination Priorities Letter, FINRA indicated that firms should expect that FINRA will review for compliance regarding its ongoing areas of focus, specifically referencing obligations related to suitability determinations, including with respect to recommendations relating to complex products.
 This echoes themes raised in its December 2018 Report of FINRA Examination Findings, in which FINRA noted that it had observed unsuitable recommendations involving complex products and identified, as an example of one of the sound supervisory practices for suitability that it had observed, a requirement that registered representatives receive training on specific complex or high-risk products before recommending them so that the representatives understood the products' risks and performance characteristics, as well as the types of investors for whom a product might be suitable.

 The coronavirus (covid-19) pandemic has presented unprecedented challenges to business around the globe and the structured products market has not been immune to its impacts.
 The economic impact of the covid-19 pandemic resulted in additional risk disclosures in structured product offering documents and the resulting market volatility also caused marketing, pricing and trading issues.

-The market volatility caused by the covid-19 pandemic has also caused structured product issuers to reassess the appropriate way to offer these securities.
+The volatility index of Chicago Board Options Exchange, known as the VIX index, reached a peak of 82.7 on 16 March 2020, which was higher than during the 2008 financial crisis and significantly higher than its long-run volatility average of approximately 20.
+The market volatility caused by the covid-19 pandemic caused structured product issuers to reassess the appropriate way to offer these securities, and required significant issuer and distributor efforts to appropriately price and sell structured products.
 For example, structured products in the United States have traditionally been offered on a monthly calendar cycle where products are launched at the beginning of the month and priced at the end of the month.
 During the periods of increased market volatility, it can be difficult for issuers to hold static the same pricing terms of an issuance for the entire monthly marketing period.
 Large market swings would typically mean that the pricing offered at the beginning of the month would be out of sync with market levels at the end of the month.
 As a result, many issuers moved to a weekly calendar or even shorter marketing periods in the second quarter of 2020.
-Volatility has declined in the US significantly from its peaks in the first and second quarter.
-However, these changes to the marketing calendar have largely remained thus far and time will tell whether the industry reverts to its earlier timetables or makes further changes to the way it markets these products.
+While volatility has declined in the US significantly from its peak in March 2020, volatility has not stabilised to pre-pandemic levels and continues to experience spikes.
+For example, the VIX index, posted its biggest jump in two years on 27 January 2021 when it saw an increase of 62 per cent, from below 25 to above 37.
+Again, on 19 July 2021, the VIX index spiked 22 per cent.
+While the covid-19 pandemic is much more under control in large part due to the success of the vaccines, concerns about new variants, such as the delta variant, look to be seeping into the volatility markets.
+These changes to the marketing calendar and increased effort to appropriately price these products have largely remained thus far, and time will tell whether the industry reverts to its earlier timetables or makes further changes to the way it markets these products.

 The volatility caused by the covid-19 pandemic also had a significant impact on structured products that provide exposure to oil markets.
 The declined demand for oil due to the lockdowns related to covid-19, together with rising global oil supply and diminished storage capacity, resulted in record low crude oil prices.
 The WTI crude oil futures contracts for May 2020 delivery fell into negative territory for the first time ever, settling at negative US$37.63 per barrel shortly before expiration – meaning sellers were willing to pay buyers to take barrels off their hands.
 The next day, the WTI crude oil futures contracts for June 2020 delivery fell 43 per cent to close at US$11.57 per barrel.
 Due to these extraordinary events in the crude oil market, structured products that provide exposure to oil experienced significant volatility, problems with valuation and issues with commodity index calculations.
 For example, with respect to ETNs, this volatility caused dislocation between the trading price of the ETNs and their indicative value – often resulting in the ETN trading at a premium above its indicative value.
 In addition, some issuers had to redeem the ETNs affected by negative underlying values or find alternative ways to hedge such ETNs.
 Such redemption or hedging adjustment required careful planning by the issuers ahead of time in order to avoid any legal or regulatory issues down the road.